-The book Common System and Software Testing Pitfalls by Donald Firesmith provides descriptions of 92 pitfalls that make testing less efficient and effective.
-The descriptions explain what testers and stakeholders can do to avoid falling into the pitfalls and how to deal with the consequences when they have fallen into them.
+Common System and Software Testing Pitfalls provides 92 pitfalls that make testing less efficient and effective.
+It aims to help you to avoid falling into pitfalls or dealing with the consequences.

 "How Google Tests Software" is an informative and interesting look beneath the covers of how a large technical organization like Google deals with the complexity of software testing.
 1